6Marzel9/-ZeroMoon/readme.md

 **How It Works**

 The developer fee mechanism is embedded in the `_distributeFees` function, and its interaction with reflection rewards evolves across three phases: before burn stop, after burn stop but before LP stop, and after LP stop.
-Let’s break this down:

 - **Developer Fee Rates Across Phases**:
   - **Before Burn Stop**: 1% (`DEV_B4_BST` = 100 basis points).